inuksperera/footballMobileApp/README.md

 # Football Information Application

-## An application made using Jetpack Compose and the Room database for retreiving football related information
+## An android application made using Jetpack Compose and the Room database for retreiving football related information

 There are 4 components of the application.
 They are,
 * Add a list of hardcoded leagues and their information to the database